DeepLabCut/DeepLabCut/docs/UseOverviewGuide.md

 That's it!
 Follow the GUI for details

 ## Option 3: using the program terminal, Start iPython*:
 :movie_camera:[VIDEO TUTORIAL AVAILABLE!](https://www.youtube.com/watch?v=7xwOhUcIGio)

-*please note, we provide a quick-guide of the commands at the bottom of this page.
 Also, if you are using MacOS, you must use ``pythonw`` vs. typing ``ipython``, but otherwise it's the same.
 If you are using DeepLabCut on the cloud, you cannot use the GUIs and you need to first set DLClight=True.
 Please read more [here](https://github.com/MMathisLab/Docker4DeepLabCut2.0), and in our Protocol paper [here](https://www.nature.com/articles/s41596-019-0176-0).